windowsair/MaixPy_DOC/en/get_started/edit_file.md

-Edit and execute the file
+Editing, saving and executing files
 =====

+## REPL interface

+To keep things simple in the previous [powering LED](led_blink.md) example, we entered code directly in the terminal at the Maix prompt, which was immediately executed upon entry.
+Such command line interfaces are often referred to as `REPL（Read Eval Print Loop)` where the the entered commands are immediately executed upon pressing Enter and the results get displayed.
+MaixPy's REPL interface operates similar to other command line interfaces except that the supported syntax is MicroPython.

+While MaixPy's REPL interface is simple and convenient for small tasks, it soon becomes annoying to re-enter your code each time you want to run it.
+The answer is to save your code to a file, then execute the file.
+The remainder of this page describes that process.

 ## MaixPy file system

 MaixPy devices have an internal file system which can access both internal and external memories.
-During boot, the device will mount any external memory cards formatted with either SPIFFS or FAT file systems, and add them to the internal file system as the '/flash' or '/sd' directories respectively.
+During boot, the device will mount any external memory cards formatted with either SPIFFS or FAT file systems, and add them to the internal file system as the `/flash` or `/sd` directories respectively.

 NOTES: